 Shop Fitters

-Safeline Enviromental can conduct Asbetos Awareness training consisting of half a day course covering the following aspects:
+Safeline Environmental conducts this training in a half a day course that covers the following aspects:

-The properties of asbestos and it's effect on health.
+- The properties of asbestos and its effect on health, including some of the major diseases associated with asbestos.

-The types, uses and likely occurrences of asbestos and ACM's in buildings and plant.
+- The types, uses and likely occurrences of asbestos and asbestos-contaminated materials (ACM's) in buildings

 Here at Safeline Environmental Ltd we know everything about